-On 16 April 2018, the rating was presented by the analysts to the rating committee and adopted in a resolution.
+On 31 August 2018, the rating was presented by the analysts to the rating committee and adopted in a resolution.

 The rating result was communicated to Intesa Sanpaolo S.p.A.
-(Group) and the preliminary rating report was made available to it.
+(Group) and its subsidiaries and the preliminary rating report was made available to it.
 There was no change in the rating score.